 Parenting is a journey filled with challenges and triumphs, especially when raising a child with special needs.
-It’s a path that can be both rewarding and daunting, often leaving parents feeling isolated in their struggles.
-This story captures one such moment at a school carnival, where emotions run high and the reality of parenting hits home.
+It’s a path that can be rewarding and daunting, often leaving parents feeling isolated in their struggles.
+This story captures one such moment at a school carnival, where emotions run high, and the reality of parenting hits home.

 The Carnival Experience